lescanico/scheder/README.md

 ---

-**Developed for clinical workflow optimization at the University of Pennsylvania Department of Psychiatry.**
+**Developed for operational workflow optimization at the University of Pennsylvania Department of Psychiatry.**